CS126SP20/final-project-ckesan2/DEVELOPMENT.md

 depthRead and depthWrite and color white before drawing my image and blocks.
     - Still need to add an item to the game
+    - Still need to add background music

+- **4/26/2020** Made my background pictures less blurry.
+Added comments to my files.
+I also replaced some of my magic numbers and adjusted how I obtain my circle radius.
+Made a getter in the Circle class.
-    - Still need to add some animations/color
+    - Still need to add an item to the game
     - Still need to add background music